SansGuidon/bookmarks/README.md

 * [Chris Wellons](http://nullprogram.com/blog/2014/12/09/) - (2014) How to build DOS COM files with GCC
 * [Chris Wellons](http://nullprogram.com/blog/2017/08/20/) - (2017) A Tutorial on Portable Makefiles
 * [Chris Wellons](http://nullprogram.com/blog/2017/03/30/) - (2017) How to Write Portable C Without Complicating Your Build
+* [svaarala/duktape](https://github.com/svaarala/duktape) - Duktape : embeddable Javascript engine with a focus on portability and compact footprint

 ## Clean code
 * [MorganGeek](PRINCIPLES.md) - some programming and life lessons, collected from various sources including myself